KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 Draw Rectangle Toolbar Item
 ---------------------------

-The 1st menu item shown in the picture above - (labeled only with :kbd:`Alt + R` in ver 0.9.2 - fixed in ver 0.9.4) - is the **Add Rectangle** button.
+The 1st menu item shown in the picture above is the :guilabel:`Add Rectangle` button.
 After selecting this, drag the mouse to draw a rectangle.
 Use the rectangle toolbar (shown below) to change the fill color, border color and border width of the rectangle.

 .. image:: /images/Kdenlive_Alt-R_title_menu.png
    :alt: Kdenlive_Alt-R_title_menu

-The rectangles can be placed behind text by selecting them and the changing the Z-index (top right corner) to a lower value.
+The rectangles can be placed behind text by selecting them and the changing the :guilabel:`Z-index:` (top right corner) to a lower value.

 .. image:: /images/Kdenlive_Rectangle_on_title.png
    :width: 450px